 Response – Ships alongside

-Operational marine incidents are attended by the Service's specially trained marine response stations across the four regions.
+Operational marine incidents are attended by the Service's specially trained marine response stations.
 They have experience and specialised knowledge to deal with incident involving the variety of vessels operating within the Humber area.

 Response – Ships underway